MediaRon/launch-with-words/readme.txt

 = Is Launch With Words Free? =

 Of course.
-To get started, <a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">download the free Starter Content Pack</a> with hte blog prompts.
-Additional (premium) Content Packs will be available soon on bridgetwillard.com.
+To get started, <a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">download the free Starter Content Pack</a> with the blog prompts.
+Premium Content Packs will be available soon on bridgetwillard.com.

 == Screenshots ==